SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

   - The ABAP compiler cannot check the dynamic programming feature like the `SELECT` statement mentioned above.
 There is no syntax warning or suchlike.
   - The checks are performed only at runtime, which has an impact on the performance.
   - The testing of [procedures](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenprocedure_glosry.htm "Glossary Entry") that include dynamic programming features may be difficult.
-  - Including external input in dynamic ABAP SQL statements without an appropriate handling, there can be potential security risks.
-You can, for example, use the `CL_ABAP_DYN_PRG` class to manage security risks.
+  - ⚠️ Dynamic programming techniques can pose significant security risks if not used correctly.
+You should thoroughly check or escape any dynamic content received from external sources before using it in dynamic statements.
+You can achieve this using the system class `CL_ABAP_DYN_PRG` or the built-in `escape` function.

 <p align="right"><a href="#top">⬆️ back to top</a></p>